 Garbage disposals are some of the most useful appliances in many of our households, and in many families, they see daily use.
 However, some people worry that they can attract pests.

 Garbage Disposals can attract rats, especially if they aren’t cleaned often enough.
 In order to prevent rats from being attracted to your home through your kitchen sink, you should clean your garbage disposal with bleach and boiling water every week.

 That’s scary!
 Nobody wants rats in their house.
-But what about garbage disposals attracts rats?
+But what about garbage disposals attract rats?
 And how is it that they actually get into the house?

 Why Do Garbage Disposals Attract Rats?